MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-get-started.md

 ## Setup R Server for Operationalization

-To benefit from Microsoft R Server’s deployment and operationalization features, you must first [configure R Server for operationalization](configuration-initial.md) after installation to act as a deployment server and host analytic web services.
+To benefit from Microsoft R Server’s web service deployment and remote execution features, you must first [configure R Server](configuration-initial.md) after installation to act as a deployment server and host analytic web services.

 All configurations have at least a single web node and single compute node: